Friday 3 June 2016

 Then Dr. Mohammad Abdul Baki announce to audience to enjoy fish identification and quiz contest in the event.
 Md.
 Asaduzzaman, Md.
 Muzammel Hossain and Sanjay Chakraborty were maintaining quiz and fish identification contest.
 During the contest Haraj Uddin Hero and Moumita Saha Bristy, Nahida Yesmin got 1st prize in the quiz and fish identification contests respectively.
 All are undergraduate students of Jagannath University, Bangladesh.

 We are acknowledging to Nature Study & Conservation Club, JnU for supporting the event.
-On the other hand we can’t support from Enhanced Coastal Fisheries in Bangladesh (ECOFISH-BD).
+On the other hand, we can’t support Enhanced Coastal Fisheries in Bangladesh (ECOFISH-BD).
 Also Thanks to Farzana Islam, Lecturer, Department of Zoology, Jagannath University for her supporting banner design.
-We would like to thank Muhsana Binte Ferdous, Israt Jahan Biha, Jannati Jasmin Sheba, Sadik Hossain Ornob, Sadia Afrin Sornaly, Iffat Jahan Bristy and Jasrah Jehaan who successfully participated in the drawing and coloring exhibitions.
+We would like to thank Muhsana Binte Ferdous, Israt Jahan Biha, Jannati Jasmin Sheba, Sadik Hossain Ornob, Sadia Afrin Sornaly, Iffat Jahan Bristy, and Jasrah Jehaan who successfully participated in the drawing and coloring exhibitions.
 Credit goes to Hasan Al Razi, Ashik Jahan Galib, S M Nadim Parves, Naim Khandakar, Md.
 Jayedul Islam, Salahuddin Zadid, Soron Ahmed, Nur Islam, Md.
 Nur Islam, Md.
 Arafat Rahman Khan, Provakor Sarkar, Nahida Yesmin, Papia, Anik Chandra Mondal and Tanvir Ahmed Shaikot, Md.
 Hafijur Rohman of the Department of Zoology, Jagannath University for providing all Volunteer support during the event.

 Happy Fish